jxmot/markdown-render/README.md

     * Additional Features   -
         * "Go to Top" button - A simple "go to top" button that can be reused on any web page.
 * Modifies resource paths for images.
 The configurable GitHub settings are used in on-the-fly modification of image tags so that the `src` attributes point to the correct location.
+* Modifies resource paths for in-line links such as `[test.md](./test.md)` and adds `target="_blank"` to the resulting HTML link.
+The configurable GitHub settings are used in on-the-fly modification of image tags so that the `href` attributes point to the correct location.

 # Implementation Overview